 Certified organic food is safe food grown and handled under a traceable system.
 Organic farms and food manufacturers in Australia are monitored under one of the strictest food regulatory programs in the world.
-Any person buying organic food endorsed with the Australian Organic ‘Bud’ logo can be assured their food has been handled with care, without use of harsh synthetic chemicals or additives, from ‘paddock to plate’.
+Any person buying organic food endorsed with the Australian Organic ‘Bud’ logo can be assured their food has been handled with care, without the use of harsh synthetic chemicals or additives, from ‘paddock to plate’.

 Farms, food manufacturers and food packaging companies are subject to an audit each year to ensure standards are being upheld.
-In addition it takes three years before a producer can become ‘Certified Organic’.
+In addition, it can take up to three years before a producer can become ‘Certified Organic’.
 During this time the land must be farmed free from synthetic chemicals.
 Certified organic is a stamp of integrity designed to protect both consumers and genuine organic farmers and businesses from false claims.

 While taste is certainly a matter of opinion, consumers sampling organic food are frequently heard expressing their delight at the full-tasting flavour!
 ‘Fresh’, ‘clean’, ‘rich in flavour’ and ‘tastes the way food used to taste’ are comments often used by those who choose to eat organic.
 This opinion is shared by an increasing number of high profile chefs who often state that their primary reason for choosing organic is taste.

 So why choose Certified Organic?

-Consumers cannot be guaranteed that a product is organic unless it displays an organic certification logo such as the Australian Organic ‘Bud’ logo.
+Consumers cannot be guaranteed that a product is organic unless it displays an organic certification logo such as the Australian Certified Organic ‘Bud’ logo.
 An organic certification logo protects consumers from misleading claims and is the mark of a genuine organic product which has been audited all along the production chain from paddock to plate to comply with strict organic standards.

 When buying products that display the ‘Bud’ consumers are guaranteed their purchase is the real deal.
 An item displaying the ‘Bud’ has been produced with the health and welfare of consumers, animals and the environment in mind.

-The Australian Organic ‘Bud’ trademark logo is Australia’s most recognised organic certification mark and appears on thousands of products.
+The Australian Certified Organic ‘Bud’ trademark logo is Australia’s most recognised organic certification mark and appears on thousands of products.
 Always look for the Bud!